in Work | posted by Pat

 • Must you make lots of money

 • Everyone loves what you do.

-Ask yourself what is the worse thing that can happen.
+Ask yourself “what the worse thing that can happen is.”
 No one will respond to your resume, nor call you or and you are not quite the right fit.
 Most likely this will happen, and it is so for most people.
 It’s about envisioning your perfect job and carving your resume around this.